TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 .. note::

-   This does not replace the currently available Guzzle wrapper :php:`\TYPO3\CMS\Core\Http\RequestFactory->request()`, but is available as a framework agnostic, more generic alternative.
-The PSR-18 interface does not allow to pass request specific guzzle options.
-But global options defined in :php:`$GLOBALS['TYPO3_CONF_VARS']['HTTP']` are taken into account as GuzzleHTTP is used as backend for this PSR-18 implementation.
+   This does not replace the currently available Guzzle wrapper :php:`\TYPO3\CMS\Core\Http\RequestFactory->request()`, but is available as a more generic, framework-agnostic alternative.
+The PSR-18 interface does not allow you to pass request-specific guzzle options.
+But global options defined in :php:`$GLOBALS['TYPO3_CONF_VARS']['HTTP']` are taken into account because GuzzleHTTP is used as the backend for this PSR-18 implementation.
-   The concrete implementations is internal and will be replaced by a native guzzle PSR-18 implementation once it is available.
+   The concrete implementation is internal and will be replaced by a native guzzle PSR-18 implementation once it is available.

 Example usage